Wii system software: Forecast Channel

-The Forecast Channel allowed weather reports and forecasts to be shown on the console from the Internet via the WiiConnect24 service.
-The Forecast Channel displayed a view of the Earth as a globe (courtesy of NASA), with which users can view weather in other regions.
-The user could also spin the globe.
+The Forecast Channel allowed weather reports and forecasts provided by Weathernews to be shown on the console from the Internet via the WiiConnect24 service.
+The Forecast Channel displayed a view of the Earth as a globe (courtesy of NASA's The Blue Marble image), with which users can view weather in other regions.
 When fully zoomed out, an accurate star map was visible in the background.
 (The Big Dipper and the constellation Orion were easily recognizable, for example.)
-The Forecast Channel features included the current forecast, the UV index, today's overall forecast, tomorrow's forecast, a 5-day forecast (only for the selected country in which the user lives), a laundry check (Japan Only) and pollen count (Japan only).
+The Forecast Channel features included the current forecast, the UV index, today's overall forecast, tomorrow's forecast, a 5-day forecast (only for the selected country in which the user lives), a laundry check (Japan only) and pollen count (Japan only).
 The Forecast Channel first became available on December 19, 2006.
-Certain games like Madden NFL 07, Nights: Journey of Dreams, and Mario & Sonic at the Olympic Winter Games could use the Forecast Channel to simulate weather conditions depending on the player's region.
+Certain games could use the Forecast Channel to simulate weather conditions depending on the player's region.

 There are slight variations of Forecast Channel versions in different regions.
 When viewing weather conditions in Japan, a different set of weather icons is used.
 Additionally, the laundry index was only featured in the Japanese version.

 After the August 6, 2007 update, the Forecast Channel showed the icon for the current weather on the Wii Menu.

-Long neglect of this channel would result in the icon not appearing, although the set time was longer than that of the News Channel.

 The Forecast Channel (along with the News Channel) was not available in South Korea.

 Like the four other Wii channels (News Channel, Everybody Votes Channel, Check Mii Out Channel/Mii Contest Channel, Nintendo Channel), the Forecast Channel ended its seven-year support on June 27, 2013.